Attributes-PHP/wp-fastendpoints-depends/README.md

 </p>

 ------
-**FastEndpoints Depends** allows you to treat plugins as dependencies to speed up your REST endpoints
+**WP-FastEndpoints Depends** allows you to treat plugins as dependencies to speed up your REST endpoints

-- Explore our docs at **[FastEndpoints Depends Docs »](https://attributes-php.github.io/wp-fastendpoints/advanced-user-guide/plugins-as-dependencies/)**
+- Explore our docs at **[WP-FastEndpoints Depends Docs »](https://attributes-php.github.io/wp-fastendpoints/advanced-user-guide/plugins-as-dependencies/)**

 ## Features